ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 .. note::

-	The above command assumes you have retrieved and stored your API token in configuration.
+	This ansible-galaxy command assumes you have retrieved and stored your API token in configuration.
 See :ref:`galaxy_specify_token` for details.

 The ``ansible-galaxy collection publish`` command triggers an import process, just as if you uploaded the collection through the Galaxy website.
 The command waits until the import process completes before reporting the status back.
 If you want to continue without waiting for the import result, use the ``--no-wait`` argument and manually look at the import progress in your `My Imports <https://galaxy.ansible.com/my-imports/>`_ page.